White-Hat-Security/White-Hat-Security.github.io/_posts/2021-03-30-Hack-The-Box:-Lame.md

 And we can see that this exploit effects Samba version 3.0.20 through 3.0.25rc3.

 The nice thing about Rapid7, is they can have the exploit location for metasploit already typed out for you.
+In this case the exploit is called **usermap_script**.

 ![]({{ site.baseurl }}/images/HTB-Lame-Screenshots/possible exploit.png "an image title")